diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 1. Build the homepage of the application

+- Make the homepage first
-- Make the FeedbackCard first
+- Make the Feedback first
+- Make the FeedbackDetail
 - Move on to the components related to that
 - Move on to the SuggestionsNavBar
 - Move on to the Suggestions List